madcap/branch-test/README.md

 * spring boot - familiar with it
 * gradle - more familiar with it than maven
 * spock - excellent unit testing framework
-* not using an existing gitlab library - limited time, went with what I already knew
+* not using an existing github library - limited time, went with what I already knew